xuankimtran/docs-1/pages/katalon-studio/docs/test-objects-refactoring.md

 An unused Test Object is any Web, Web Service, Mobile, Windows test object that you haven't referred to in any Test Case, Test Listener, or Keyword.

+> A reference of Test Object is defined as invocations of `findTestObject("test object ID")`.
+If you create a new Test Object programmatically and don't use them with `findTestObject`, these Test Objects will be counted as "unused".

 Go to **Tools > Test Object > Show unused Test Objects** to retrieve all unused test objects in that project.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/test-object-refactor/option.png" width="486" height="141">